kimbilaontoast/kimbilaontoast.github.io/_posts/2025-08-21-barnacles-ghosts-weasels.md

 ### Step 5.
 Bury it

-You’ll probably want to avoid announcing the result to the broader community, as it may stir up controversy and you may get public blow-back.
+You’ll probably want to avoid announcing the result to the broader community, as it may stir up controversy and you might get blow-back.
 Who needs *that* kind of hassle?
 A better option is to bury the issue.
 It's best to do this quietly, outside the pātimokkha.
 Just say it’s for ‘expediency’ or something – use your own words, I’m sure you’ll come up with something.

 So that’s the *modus operandi* we'd recommend for making decisions in the monastery.
 I hope you’ve enjoyed reading about it as much as I enjoy participating in it.
 It’s a fine art that has been refined over generations, and we’re proud of it.
 We hope you take these steps, make them your own, and ~~strangle~~ strengthen your communities.